Tsunami014/DataAnalysis/README.md

  - [ ] Get data for EVERY place
  - [ ] Get more data (cloud coverage, maybe?)
  - [ ] Build the neural network
+ - [ ] Make sliders to adjust things for the neural network
  - [x] Animate the ... on the loading panel
  - [ ] Add a lot more of the spinning ...'s everywhere
  - [ ] Round the edges of all the plots